-Every household can greatly benefit from a water treatment system.
+Every household can significantly benefit from a water treatment system.
 However, not everyone is familiar with water treatment systems, and not everyone knows if they need one.
-So, read on and let our experts at the Water Filter Warehouse help you learn the two common types of water treatment systems, and the 10 signs you need to get one.
+So, read on and let our experts at the Water Filter Warehouse help you learn the two common types of water treatment systems and the ten signs you need to get one.

 2 Common Types of Household Water Treatment Systems

 1. Water Softeners

 Water softeners are designed to solve hard water problems.
 They use sodium or potassium ions in exchange for calcium and magnesium ions, which harden water.
 This treatment process does not filter any contaminants, as its primary focus is only to fix water hardness.

 Water filters are intended to remove water impurities, such as chlorine, chloramine, sediments, pesticides, hormones, and other metal contaminants.
 These systems come in different kinds, like reverse osmosis water filters, mechanical filters, and absorption filters.
 Some water filters also use a combination of these methods.

 Signs You Need a Water Treatment System at Home

 Good-quality water does not have a distinct taste to it.
 However, many homeowners complain about the taste of their water being metallic, fishy, earthy, or being like pool water.
 Unfortunately, all of these tastes are not normal, which is why if your water has them, you should have it tested as soon as possible and install the best water treatment system for your home.

 2. Your water has a strange smell.

 If your water smells like rotten eggs or sewage, the main culprit is usually high levels of hydrogen sulfide gas.
 While it is generally safe to drink smelly water, it will significantly decrease your household’s quality of life, so it is better to have it fixed by installing a water treatment system.